 My Flower Man

-Kieran Birchall left a career as a real estate agent to set up a florist business, and a couple years later it’s still his passion, though now the shop operates online only.
-He continues to mix natives into his bunches to create beautiful, fragrant pieces of art.
+Kieran Birchall left a career as a real estate agent to set up a florist business, and a few years later it’s still his passion.
+He recently moved to a new shopfront in Tamarama, and continues to mix natives into his bunches to create beautiful, fragrant pieces of art.
 “Less structured arrangements are key.
 Our clients like them wild in nature, different, rather than domed,” says Birchall.

 Saskia Havekes, one of the city’s most celebrated florists, opened her Potts Point store in 1995.
 Her designs often grace the pages of magazines, and Grandiflora was included in Broadsheet’s “Sydney Classics” series.
 The shop is named after Havekes’s favourite flower, the Magnolia grandiflora, in part because the street outside her small store is lined with them.